2009–10 Umaglesi Liga

 The 2009–10 Umaglesi Liga was the 21st season of top-tier football in Georgia.
 It began on August 1, 2009, and ended on May 20, 2010.
 FC Olimpi Rustavi won the championship.

 Changes from 2008–09

 Structural changes

 League size was reduced from 11 to 10 teams prior to this season.

 Promotion and relegation

 Borjomi were relegated to Pirveli Liga at the end of the season after finishing in 11th and last place.
-Other teams which will not participate in this year's championship are Mglebi and Meshketi, both due to unknown reasons.
+Other teams which will not participate in this year's championship are Mglebi and Meshketi, both for unknown reasons.
 This means that originally relegated teams Gagra and Spartaki Tskhinvali will stay another season in Umaglesi Liga.

 Promoted to Georgia's top football division were Pirveli Liga 2008–09 Western group champions Samtredia and runners-up Baia.
-Western group champions Ameri were not promoted due to unknown reasons.
+Western group champions Ameri were not promoted for unknown reasons.

 Team overview

 FC Gagra and Spartaki Tskhinvali play their home matches in Tbilisi due to various inner-Georgian conflicts.